 - In e-commerce websites, during a study of more than 2,000 shoppers, 71% used the search engine to find their products

-A survey conducted by Kelton Research on the current state of search showed that 1001 adults felt that, unlike natural language search, keyword search creates more time spent, resulting in “search engine fatigue, frustration and the desire to want the search engine to read their minds”.
+A survey conducted by Kelton Research on the current state of search showed that 1001 adults on user experience concluded that keyword search creates more time spent, “search engine fatigue, frustration and the desire to want the search engine to read their minds:

-- 65.4% of Americans say they’ve spent two or more hours in a single sitting searching for specific information by means of a search engine.
+- 65.4% of Americans say they’ve spent two or more hours in a single sitting searching for specific information by means of search engines.

 - 72.3% experience “search engine fatigue” when researching a topic on websites.